rda0/ansible-role-iptables/README.markdown

 While the end result only consists of a configuration file (with the networks and open ports) and a few bash scripts to generate the ipsets and iptables rules, deployment using Ansible makes it scalable across a wide range of hosts with different services.

 This role is not intended for routers with lots of interfaces which would require a complex setup.
-All interfaces are treated equally and are automatically protected.
-There is one exception, an operating mode to configure the firewall for use on a router, to protect an internal (trusted) network on one interface from an external (untrusted) network on another interface.
-It is also possible to define port forwarding rules in such a scenario.
-This mimics the behaviour as it can be found on homegrade router firewalls.
+All interfaces are treated equally and are automatically protected. ~~There is one exception, an operating mode to configure the firewall for use on a router, to protect an internal (trusted) network on one interface from an external (untrusted) network on another interface.~~ It is also possible to define port forwarding rules ~~in such a scenario~~. ~~This mimics the behaviour as it can be found on homegrade router firewalls.~~

 ## Features